47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 <img width="1268" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/5a710ec1-af5c-45da-89f2-842220a1399a">

-When you enter into subscription details, you can see inspect a lot of details about this subscription that goes beyond the scope of this tutorial.
-One aspect to highlight here is the _Metadata_ section:
+When you click into subscription details, you can inspect many aspects of this subscription which go beyond the scope of this tutorial.
+One element to highlight here is the _Metadata_ section:

 <img width="1312" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/6bfe9aef-005c-49a6-995b-c401743b6a9e">

 Notice it contains the LetsGo _tenantId_ this subscription belongs to, the LetsGo _planId_, as well as the _identityId_ of the user who activated this subscription.
 This _identityId_ can be traced back to a specific Auth0 user.

 Congratulations!
-You have successfully integrated Stripe into your app and are ready to present your customers with subscription-based pricing model.
+You have successfully integrated Stripe into your app and are ready to present your customers with a subscription-based pricing model.
 With authentication and payments set up, one other tutorial to explore is related to [configuring a custom domain](configuring-custom-domain.md) for your _web_ and _API_ components.